 (Y1 teacher & SENCo)

 The use of the word ‘synthetic’ to describe a phonics reading programme is not new; ‘Pollard’s Manual of Synthetic Reading and Spelling’ was published in the USA in 1889.
-Pollard’s programme used diacritic markings, unlike today’s high-quality phonics programmes.
-Nellie Dale, a teacher at Wimbledon (London) High School for Girls, created a programme in 1898 that taught a basic/initial code with linked decodable books, similar to today’s synthetic and linguistic phonics programmes.
+Pollard’s program used diacritic markings, unlike today’s high-quality phonics programmes.
+Nellie Dale, a teacher at Wimbledon (London) High School for Girls, created a phonics programme in 1898 that taught a basic/initial code with linked decodable books, similar to today’s synthetic and linguistic phonics programmes.

 Nellie Dale’s Book ‘On the Teaching of English Reading’